chao800404/better-auth-d1-cloudflare-tanstack-start/.cloudflare/ONE_CLICK_DEPLOY.md

 3. Add these secrets:
    - `CLOUDFLARE_API_TOKEN` - Your Cloudflare API token
    - `CLOUDFLARE_ACCOUNT_ID` - Your Cloudflare account ID
-4. Go to **Actions** tab → Select "Deploy and Initialize D1" → Click "Run workflow"
+4. Go to **Actions** tab → Select "Deploy and Initialize D1"
+5. Click "Run workflow" (If you changed the D1 database name during deployment, enter it in the input field)

 This will automatically deploy and initialize your D1 database!